- Current Taxes

 A: The Treasurer’s Office cannot accept partial payments as dictated by South Carolina State Statute §12-45-430.
 Although any owner can obtain a copy of the original tax bill online or in-person, one tax notice is mailed to the primary owner, typically the first owner listed on the property deed, and it is at the discretion of the owners as to how to pay.
 Multiple checks would be accepted as long as the total amount paid satisfies the taxes due and they are submitted together with the tax bill remittance slip.

-A: Identify the type of tax bill you would like to pay (real and personal property, motor vehicle, or installment property tax) and select the appropriate mailing address listed on our Payment Options page.
-Please note that the Treasurer's Office uses a lockbox service it is therefore important that the correct mailing address is used or your payment may not be received successfully or processed timely.
+A: Identify the type of tax bill you would like to pay (real and personal property, motor vehicle, or installment property tax) and select the appropriate mailing address.
+Please note that the Treasurer's Office uses a lockbox service.
+Therefore, it is important that the correct mailing address is used or your payment may not be received successfully or processed timely.

 A: Yes, you may call 888-970-0624 to access our automated phone payment system.
 Credit card, debit card, savings account and checking accounts are accepted methods of payment.
 Please note that all online and phone payments need to be received by midnight Eastern Standard time on any given deadline.

 A: In an effort to obtain the best banking services at the lowest cost, the Treasurer’s Office conducted a Request for Proposal in accordance with Beaufort County Purchasing policies.
 The winning proposal included the services of a high-speed processing center only available in Atlanta.
 This processing center reduces staff time and costs, reduces errors, and shortens the processing time of your payment.
 All other services are support or provided by local banking branches.

 A: The first way is to review the property value listed on your tax bill to ensure you are in agreement with the value listed.
 Property value drives the calculation of taxes.
 Additionally, below are some of the exemptions and special assessment rations you may be able to receive.